Yogesh9643/hireX/README.md

 # hireX
-This is a hiring platform auth0
+This is a hiring platform auth0.
+Testing branches.